Mebanseibor/Command-Modern-Operations/CMOT Feature Packs/Downed Unit Creates Survivors/README.md

 - ### Ability to jump the camera to where the survivor was found
 - ### Ability to disable specific notifications
 - ### Ability to permanently drop selected wreckages
+- ### Disappearance of smoke markers if its survivor is picked up
 - ### Clean Removal of the package